 That way no ticket is “wasted” on a half day in one park before jumping over to Magic Kingdom for the Christmas Party.

-Do Christmas Celebrations for Free
+Consider the Christmas Celebrations for Free or Low Cost

 When people plan for a Disney World Vacation, they like to think that they should come to the park for 5 days if they have a 6 day vacation.
 And I get that.
 You want to squeeze everything in while your here.